India–Saint Vincent and the Grenadines relations: History

 Relations between India and Saint Vincent and the Grenadines date back to the mid-19th century when both countries were British colonies.
 The first Indians in Saint Vincent and the Grenadines arrived at the western end of the Kingstown in the suburb of Edinboro on 1 June 1861 on board the Travancore.
 The ship had departed from Madras on 26 February 1861 with 258 Indians indentured workers on board.
 Two births occurred during the voyage.
 Eight ships transported indentured labourers from India to Saint Vincent and the Grenadines the next two decades.
 The last ship carrying Indian indentured workers, the Lightning, arrived on the island on 22 May 1880.
 In total, nearly 2,500 Indians were brought to Saint Vincent and the Grenadines, excluding those who died during the voyages.
 By 1884, around 1,100 returned to India after completing their indenture period.
 The Indians that remained in Saint Vincent and the Grenadines are the origin of the Indo-Vincentian community.

 Minister of Overseas Indian Affairs Vayalar Ravi visited Saint Vincent and the Grenadines to participate in the first ever Indian Arrival Day celebrations in the country on 1 June 2007.
 This was the first visit by an Indian minister to the country.
 Ravi also held bilateral talks with Prime Minister Ralph Gonsalves.
 Saint Vincent and the Grenadines voted for India's candidature for a Non-Permanent seat in the UN Security Council in 2011–12.
 The country also supported the G-4's resolution on reforms of the United Nations, and reacted positively to India's candidature for a permanent seat in the UN Security Council, although it has not formally declared its support.

 Prime Ministers Narendra Modi and Ralph Gonsalves held bilateral discussions on the sidelines of UN General Assembly in New York on 24 September 2015.
 Both leaders expressed satisfaction over bilateral relations and discussed steps to further develop ties.

 Economic relations

 Trade

 Bilateral trade between India and Saint Vincent and the Grenadines totaled US$1.84 million in 2013–14, $760,000 in 2014–15, and $550,000 in 2015–16.
 India does not make any imports from Saint Vincent and the Grenadines, and the entire value of trade reflects Indian exports to the country.
 The main commodities exported from India to Saint Vincent and the Grenadines are textiles, iron and steel, and paper.

 Foreign aid

 India donated $50,000 worth of medicines to Saint Vincent and the Grenadines in early 2006.
-India donated $500,000 for disaster relief in the aftermath Hurricane Tomas in December 2010, and the same amount for disaster relief in the aftermath of flash floods in Saint Vincent and the Grenadines in December 2013.
+India donated $500,000 for disaster relief in the aftermath of Hurricane Tomas in December 2010, and the same amount for disaster relief in the aftermath of flash floods in Saint Vincent and the Grenadines in December 2013.
 Citizens of Saint Vincent and the Grenadines are eligible for scholarships under the Indian Technical and Economic Cooperation Programme.